Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Add ginger to your cooking water (1 tbsp) you don't taste it and it is a natural stomach herb.

 To remove the gas from any and all beans, soak them until they swell up.
 I have soaked them overnight as well.
-Throw the water (not the beans), add fresh water to the pot with the beans and cook them.
-The beans will cook faster and with no gas.

 Black beans are the best.
 If you soak your beans, any beans, overnight or several hours, the drain and add fresh water to cook them, they won't be gassy.